-If you need to be able to do a bit more on the CRM side, but still want to use MailChimp for sending out your bulk emails, this is the best solution for you.
+Perhaps you need to be able to do a bit more on the CRM side, but still want to use MailChimp for sending bulk emails.

-You can still use MailChimp’s template creator and bulk emailer, but get to use all those more broad and deep features of your CRM system for managing your entire business.
+You can still use MailChimp’s template creator and bulk emailer.
+In addition, you can to use those broad and deep features of your CRM system for managing your entire business.
 Not just your contact management.

 How does the integration work?

 Our integration starts in OpenCRM.
-You’ll add all the Contacts and Leads to a Campaign there.
-Then you’ll set which audience those will be added to in MailChimp (any that already exist won’t be added twice, it’s just a way of sending an update).
-You’ll also select which template in MailChimp you are going to use and a few more details.
+You add all the Contacts and Leads to a Campaign there.
+Then you can pick a list to add those people to in MailChimp .
+Any that already exist won’t be added twice, it’s just a way of sending an update.
+You can also select which template in MailChimp you are going to use and a few more details.

-Then, with a click of a button in OpenCRM, all that information is sent to MailChimp where you can make any final edits before clicking to send it out.
+With a click of a button in OpenCRM, all that information is sent to MailChimp.
+Once you’ve over in MailChimp, you can make any final edits before sending it out.

 Any statistics from the email, i.e. how many people opened it and how many clicked on links, are sent back from MailChimp to OpenCRM.
-Sadly MailChimp only send the numbers rather than who exactly clicked on what, but if you want that level of detail, just keep reading.
+MailChimp only send the high-level numbers rather than details of who exactly clicked on what, but if you want that level of detail, just keep reading.